rust-lang/book/second-edition/nostarch/chapter10.md

 # Generic Types, Traits, and Lifetimes

-Every programming language has tools for dealing with duplication of concepts.
-In Rust, one such tool is *generics*, which we can use as abstract stand-ins for concrete types or other properties.
-When we’re writing code, generics lets us express their behavior or how they relate to other generics without needing to know what will actually be in their place.
+Every programming language has tools for dealing effectively with duplication of concepts.
+In Rust, one such tool is *generics*.
+Generics are abstract stand-ins for concrete types or other properties.
+When we’re writing code, we can express generics’ behavior or how they relate to other generics without knowing what will actually be in their place when compiling and running the code.

 Similar to the way a function takes parameters with unknown values to run the same code on multiple concrete values, functions can take parameters of some